 2. Smith Trahern Mansion

-In 1858, Christopher Smith crafted this gorgeous mansion in the Greek revival and Italian style which was popular at the time.
+In 1858, Christopher Smith crafted this gorgeous mansion in the Greek Revival and Italian style which was popular at the time.
 Smith was a wealthy businessman who made his money in the tobacco industry.
-The home features a beautifully crafted curved staircase, vaulted ceilings, and stands majestically over the Cumberland River.
+The home features a beautifully crafted curved staircase, and vaulted ceilings, and stands majestically over the Cumberland River.

-The Smith Trahern Mansion was added to the National Register of Historic Places in 1998.
+The Smith-Trahern Mansion was added to the National Register of Historic Places in 1998.
 In winter, the mansion volunteers organize an open house and decorate with over 20 Christmas trees.
 For tours, contact Barbara Beeman at 931-801-0822.

 3. Clarksville Drive-Thru Lights